How to Use MySQL Database in Python

 print("[+] Table `book` created")

-We have just created a book table that has 5 columns, just for demonstration, notice I used triple-double quotes to allow us to jump to new lines easily.
+We have just created a book table with 5 columns.
+For demonstration, I noticed that I used triple-double quotes to allow us to jump to new lines easily.

 Insert Data into a Table

-To insert data to a table, we need a data source, you may want to insert scraped data into the database, or some data in a local file, whatever the source might be, for this tutorial, we'll insert from a regular Python dictionary, just for convenience:
+To insert data into a table, we need a data source.
+You may want to insert scraped data into the database, or some data in a local file, whatever the source might be; for this tutorial, we'll insert from a regular Python dictionary, just for convenience:

 # insert some books